vamsi-kundla1/edx-platform/lms/djangoapps/instructor_task/docs/decisions/002-processing-scheduled-instructor-tasks.rst

 Decision
 --------

-A management command will handle submitting scheduled tasks to Celery that are due for execution.
-This management command will rely on new utility functions introduced to the **instructor_task** app to query tasks that require processing.
+A management command will be introduced to assist in processing scheduled instructor tasks.
+This management command will rely on new utility functions in the **instructor_task** app of edx-platform to query tasks that have the **SCHEDULED** status and then determine if these tasks are due for execution.

 This management command will be invoked by a Jenkins job running on a (cron) schedule to process scheduled tasks due for execution.
+The job will run every fifteen minutes.

 Rejected Solutions
 ------------------